I’ve often mentioned how crucial it has been to my recovery that I made basic changes in my work and way of living as a whole.

-Did I have to give up on hopes for what I could accomplish and settle for less in life in order to get better?
+Did I have to give up on hope and lower expectations of life in order to get better?
 My answer is No.

 But if you had asked me before I made the switch, I would probably have said, Yes.
 Leaving the work I had done for so long seemed like giving up on myself – and I didn’t want to do that.
 I had been feeling bad enough without wrecking the last bit of self-esteem and hope for the future that I had left.

-That’s the way I thought about the prospect back then.
+That’s the way I thought about the prospect of recovery back then.

 There were strong reasons for resisting change, but they had more to do with what I thought I should do rather than what I wanted to do.
 There was a long history behind that way of thinking – all the way back to childhood.
 Early on, I started assuming that something was wrong with me, that I wasn’t a real person.